-We both probably recognize that, no matter how good our plans are, unforeseen things will happen.
-Reality also possesses an annoying tendency to act differently than we expect.
+We need to recognize that, no matter how good our plans are, unforeseen things will happen.
+Reality has an annoying tendency to act differently than we expect.
 We spend weeks and days making our plans, but they can fall apart in mere seconds — even when we do ourselves the favor of creating some wiggle room.

 Deadlines can't heal the mysterious funk you caught in Mexico.
 Ship dates can’t account for your dad stumbling over a root, hitting his head, and needing in-home care.
 Your desperately needed suncation can’t overcome the freak winter storm that reroutes, cancels, and delays flights for days.